Parsa-Askari/MPPT-PV-ARRAY/README.md

 ## Usage

-After configuration, you can run experiments using the `Indirect Approach.ipynb` script.
-For example, to train and evaluate models:
+After configuration, you can run experiments using the `Indirect Approach.ipynb` notebook to train diffrent models and save them in `Best Models` directory. the `main.py` file can also be used to test the trained models on some of your chosen solar pannels .

 ## Report